Courses / DescriptionsEECS 395, 495: Intermediate Computer Graphics

 - 4 ‘reading’ quizzes,

 - 2 progressively-graded projects with Demo Days and written project reports.

 COURSE COORDINATOR: Prof. Jack Tumblin

 LABORATORY PROJECTS: CS352 is a project-oriented course: lectures and reading are important, but for a deep and genuine understanding of computer graphics methods you really need to write some code and make some pictures of your own.
-Step-by-step, week-by-week, you will build two large programming projects that make astonishing pictures.
+Step-by-step, week-by-week, you will build two large programming projects that make astonishing pictures and animations.